 My AD Life...
 Sleepless Nights, Skin Flakes & Mood Swings

-People think they know how debilitating it is but I know, from the things they say to me, that they haven’t got the faintest idea.
+People think they know how debilitating it is, but I know, from the things they say to me, that they haven’t got the faintest idea.
 It’s not their fault.
-If you see someone with crippling back pain, a broken leg, or an agonising with toothache, it is instantly easier to have more empathy.
+If you see someone with crippling back pain, a broken leg, or an agonizing toothache, it is instantly easier to have more empathy.

-If you see someone with dry leathery skin, that sometimes looks red and angry or flaky, (and that’s only the visible areas) most people won’t notice or if they do they will recommend a moisturiser that worked on their best friend’s daughter when she had a rash on the inside of her baby toe.
+Most people won’t notice someone with dry leathery skin that sometimes looks red and angry or flaky (and that’s only the visible areas), but if they do, they usually recommend a moisturizer that worked on their best friend’s daughter when she had a rash on the inside of her baby toe.
 Or “..have you tried eating and bathing with oats simultaneously?”

 People mean well, but these typical responses just highlight the lack of understanding they have for the condition.

-Diet wise, I try to eat as clean as I can.
-I live on eggs, fish, pasta, rice, grains and spinach, tomatoes, peppers.
+Diet-wise, I try to eat as cleanly as I can.
+I live on eggs, fish, pasta, rice, grains, spinach, tomatoes, and peppers.
 However, I also eat crap.
-Crisps, chocolate but this is normally a treat at the weekend.
-I don’t drink alcohol but my weakness is caffeine.
+Crisps, chocolate, but this is normally a treat at the weekend.
+I don’t drink alcohol, but my weakness is caffeine.

-I shower every day and it is a complete mission.
-I wash only using shower gels on my main bits but the rest of my body I use medicated moisturisers.
+I shower every day, and it is a complete mission.
+I wash only using shower gels on my main bits, but for the rest of my body, I use medicated moisturizers.
 Again, I’m lucky enough to have had a water softener installed into my flat which makes my skin feel great but if I have open skin, which is frequent, it stings like mad during the showers.

 Every other day I have to hoover my car out because my dead skin gets everywhere.
 Not a good look if you’re teaching people to drive!
 Again, it’s exhausting.

 I suspect I have anxiety and depression because I have extreme mood swings.
 I’m always concerned that I look rough, especially when you catch people looking at the areas most affected.
-Then to be told by loved ones that it’s paranoia and “when are you go on another date?”
+Then to be told by loved ones that it’s paranoia and “When are you going on another date?”
 Exhausting!

-I live alone because all of my relationships have failed and I put this down mostly to my mood swings and self-indulgence which is obviously a result of having eczema.
+I live alone because all of my relationships have failed, and I put this down mostly to my mood swings and self-indulgence, which is obviously a result of having eczema.
 It’s exhausting.
-Family stays loyal and put blame on the shortcomings of my ex’s.
-I know the truth.
-“There are loads of people that have successful relationships where one has eczema and they don’t all fail?
+My family stays loyal and puts blame on the shortcomings of my exes, but I know the truth.
+“There are loads of people that have successful relationships where one has eczema, and they don’t all fail?
 You got unlucky," they say.
-Yes, and there are people that have had both their legs blown off while at war and their Mrs hasn’t left them.
+Yes, and there are people that have had both their legs blown off while at war, and their Mrs hasn’t left them.
 What’s your point?